abc123me/Nvidia-Fancontrol/README.md

 You can modify main.py to make a custom fan curve, or use a different GPU/Fan.

 ## Tested configurations
-Ubuntu with GTX760 and GTX1060 6GB - No problems
+- Ubuntu with GTX760 and GTX1060 6GB (No problems)
-LXDE with GTX1060 6GB - No problems
+- LXDE with GTX1060 6GB (No problems)
-Everything else is untested, however it will probably work
+- Everything else is untested (however it will probably work)

 # Documentation
 Refer to [nvfan.py](https://github.com/abc123me/Nividia-Fancontrol/blob/master/nvfan.py)